DCN - Network Layer Routing

 Distance Vector Routing Protocol

 Distance Vector is simple routing protocol which takes routing decision on the number of hops between source and destination.
-A route with less number of hops is considered best route.
+A route with less number of hops is considered as the best route.
 Every router advertises its set best routes to other routers.
-Ultimately, all routers build up their network topology based on the advertisements of their peer routers.
+Ultimately, all routers build up their network topology based on the advertisements of their peer routers,

 Link State Routing Protocol